 Please get in touch to discuss your needs.

-I hold a BA in Management from Nottingham Business School where I am also an Alumni Fellow, A Licentiateship in Management from the City and Guilds Institute of London, various arts based & project management qualifications, the certificate in Assessing Vocational Achievement and am a member of the Institute of Leadersip and Management and a Fellow of the Royal Society of Arts.
+I hold a BA in Management from Nottingham Business School where I am also an Alumni Fellow, A Licentiateship in Management from the City and Guilds Institute of London, A University Diploma in Event Safety Management from Derby University, various arts based & project management qualifications and the certificate in Assessing Vocational Achievement.
+I am a member of the Institute of Leadersip and Management, Institute of Advanced Drivers, Technical Member of the Institute of Occupational Safety and Health, and a Fellow of the Royal Society of Arts.

-Previous organisations I have worked with freelance include Participation Works, Arts Council England, Trinity College London, Save the Children, National Childrens Bureau, National Youth Agency, Creative and Cultural Skills Council, North Hertfordshire College and Access To Music.
-I have also been engaged with Young Enterprise UK and the British Council.
+Previous organisations I have worked with freelance include Participation Works, Arts Council England, Trinity College London, Save the Children, National Childrens Bureau, National Youth Agency, Creative and Cultural Skills Council, North Hertfordshire College, Access To Music, Young Enterprise UK and the British Council.

 Cloud Artisans Ltd